 Why Verizon Filed Their Net Neutrality Lawsuit In A DC Appeals Court

-Verizon’s decision to file its challenge in the U.S. Court of Appeals for the District of Columbia is anything but random.
-This is the very same appeals court that sided with communications giant Comcast against the FCC in a case regarding discrimination against network traffic.
-Verizon chose to file in this particular court in the hopes of enjoying an advantage in its uphill legal challenge.
+Verizon’s decision to file in the U.S. Court of Appeals for the District of Columbia is anything but random.
+A bench with a corporate-friendly reputation, it’s the same court that sided with communications giant Comcast, against the FCC, in a network traffic discrimination case.

 FCC Powers Anchor Net Neutrality Debate